HarshaVardhanJ/study-env/EX294-RHEL8/README.md

 ## Environment Details

 Ansible is preinstalled on all servers and can be used for practice.

-`server1` & `server2` provide a secondary 5 GB pristine hard drive that may be used as desired.
+The `student` user has passwordless sudo access and ssh key access to all servers.

 ## Usage